The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Convergence results and efficiency estimates

-The convergence results for the iterates and the function values of the stochastic APP algorithm are already proved in~\cite{culioli_algorithmes_1987,culioli_decomposition/coordination_1990} in the case where $\ban$ is a Hilbert space (possibly infinite-dimensional) and when there is no bias $\va{R}_{k}$.
+Convergence results for the stochastic APP algorithm are already proved in~\cite{culioli_algorithmes_1987,culioli_decomposition/coordination_1990} when $\ban$ is a Hilbert space (possibly infinite-dimensional) and when there is no bias $\va{R}_{k}$.
 In~\cite{geiersbach_projected_2019}, convergence of the projected stochastic gradient descent is proved in a Hilbert space and with a bias $\va{R}_{k}$.
-For stochastic mirror descent, convergence results and efficiency estimates can be found in~\cite{nemirovski_robust_2009}, but no bias is considered.
-Here, we present convergence results in the Banach case for the stochastic APP algorithm and we allow for a bias $\va{R}_{k}$, hence generalizing the previous results.
+For stochastic mirror descent {in the finite-dimensional setting}, convergence results and efficiency estimates can be found in~\cite{nemirovski_robust_2009}, but no bias is considered.
+Here, we present convergence results for the stochastic APP algorithm in a reflexive {separable} Banach space and we allow for a bias $\va{R}_{k}$, hence generalizing previous results.